 The walls are the strongest visual elements in a floor plan.
 Walls are represented by lines and may be solid, filled with a pattern, or with no fill.
 Deciphering each one is not that as hard as you think.

-The thicker and heavier the line, the more important it is.
+Thick lines represent structural walls.
 Notice that the lines representing the exterior walls are thicker than the interior walls.
 These are the first walls to build in the project.
 These play a huge part in the house’s structural integrity.

 The weight and thickness of the lines also express the distance of the element in the space.
 Plans are either vertical or horizontal slice-through of the structure.
 Heavy lines are used in walls that are cut in a section or floor plan, while lightweight lines indicate that the item is distant.

 On a renovation, the thickness and weight of the line help you spot an existing wall from a new one.
 Existing walls often appear as a chunky line filled with solid black or grey colour.
 (We call this hatch.)
-The new walls appear as two parallel lines with no fill or filled with a pattern which tells you the material it’s made of.
+The new walls appear as two parallel lines with no fill or filled with a pattern that tells you the material it’s made of.
 Here’s a quick legend for you:

 House plans always have a drawing legend.
 Check yours to be sure.